 Accounts receivables are stated at their net realizable value.
 In determining the appropriate allowance for doubtful accounts, the Company considers a combination of factors, such as the aging of trade receivables, its customers' financial strength, and payment history.
 Changes in these factors, among others, may lead to adjustments in the Company's allowance for doubtful accounts.
 The calculation of the allowance requires judgment by Company management.
-As of December 31, 2020, the Company's accounts receivable of \$0.1 million, is net of an allowance for doubtful accounts of \$0.4 million and is the result of revenue from product sales.
-As of December 31, 2019, the Company's accounts receivable of \$0.2 million, is net of an allowance for doubtful accounts of \$0.2 million and is the result of revenue from product sales.
+As of December 31, 2021, the Company's accounts receivable of \$0.1 million, is net of an allowance for doubtful accounts of \$0.4 million and is the result of revenue from product sales.
+As of December 31, 2020, the Company's accounts receivable of \$0.1 million, is net of an allowance for doubtful accounts for doubtful accounts of \$0.4 million and is the result of revenue from product sales.

-Other receivables included Goods and Services Tax ("GST"), Quebec Sales Tax ("QST") refunds related to the Company's Canadian expenditures of \$0.1 million, and receivable from rent deposits of \$18 thousand and refunds from research and development ("R&D") tax credits of \$1 thousand as of December 31, 2020.
-Other receivables included refunds from R&D tax credits of \$0.2 million and GST and QST refunds related to the Company's Canadian expenditures of \$0.1 million as of December 31, 2019.
+Other receivables included Goods and Services Tax ("GST"), Quebec Sales Tax ("QST") refunds related to the Company's Canadian expenditures of \$0.2 million, and refunds from research and development ("R&D") tax credits of \$1 thousand as of December 31, 2021.
+Other receivables included and GST and QST refunds related to the Company's Canadian expenditures of \$0.1 million refunds, from rent deposits of \$18 thousand and receivable from R&D tax credits of \$1 thousand as of December 31, 2020.